semperos/commonjs_deps/README.md

 This gem installs a single binary `commonjs_dep_tree` which takes as parameters a directory to analyze and the name of an output SVG file.
 You must have GraphViz installed for this gem to work.

+Currently this only analyzes CoffeeScript files, and will include CoffeeScript and Handlebar template dependencies.

 ## Installation

 This gem isn't on a public server.
 Pull down the code, run `gem build commonjs_deps.gemspec` and then `gem install commonjs_deps-x.x.x.gem`.